CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 Then GitHub's server sends a series of requests to the redirect URIs, including an authorization code via a request (`https://github.com/login/oauth/authorize?...`), and, eventually, an access token through a request (`https://github.com/login?...`), allowing the OAuth2 client (the gateway server) to retrieve user data based on the user's consent.

 It's important to note that the redirect URIs are defined by our own configuration, whether as values in the `spring.security.oauth2.client.provider.keycloa.issuer-urik` section of the `application.yml` file, as environment variables like `SPRING_SECURITY_OAUTH2_CLIENT_PROVIDER_KEYCLOAK_ISSUER_URI` in Docker Compose, or as entries in the Kubernetes manifest for `SPRING_SECURITY_OAUTH2_CLIENT_PROVIDER_KEYCLOAK_ISSUER_URI`.

-Since Keycloak has internally implemented the handling for such requests from identity providers, we are all set to proceed.
+Since Keycloak has internally implemented the handling for such requests from identity providers, we are all set to proceed to the entry point of our application, whether it's `http://localhost:9000` (Docker Compose) or `http://127.0.0.1/ (Minikube)`.
+Note that these are the redirect URI values we configured when we registered the `backend-for-frontend` service as a security client to Keycloak server.